Rainstorms kill three in Albania, flooding land and highway

-TIRANA Rainstorms and floods killed at least three people in Albania on Tuesday and the country braced itself for even worse weather overnight and on Wednesday.
+TIRANA (Reuters) - Rainstorms and floods killed at least three people in Albania on Tuesday and the country braced itself for even worse weather overnight and on Wednesday.

 One victim was swept away in his car while trying to drive across a swollen stream, another was found drowned on the banks of the Tirana River and a third blown off his roof by strong winds.